kevinlizarazo/reportingris4e2022/content/article/4a-lunar-algorithms.md

 CODA is primarily used on the International Space Station (ISS) and contains all data collected since 2013.
 “It’s basically Apollo In Real Time for the space station,” Feist said.

 In April 2022, Remote, In Situ, and Synchrotron Studies for Science and Exploration 2 (RISE2) researchers returned to the Potrillo volcanic field in New Mexico to conduct an analog mission.
-The location, referred to as a planetary analog site, has extreme conditions that resemble other worlds, such as the Moon and Mars.
+The location, referred to as a planetary analog site, has extreme conditions that resemble those found on other worlds, such as the Moon and Mars.

 “It is excellent to have Ben Feist on the field team,” said Whelley of NASA’s Goddard Space Flight Center.
 “His background is different from most of the team, so his questions are different, from a different perspective.
 This makes us geologists double check our assumptions and be more effective scientists.”

 “Also,” Whelley continued.
 “Ben is a fun person to be around.
 If Ben is on the team, sign me up.”

 On this past RISE2 trip, Feist was responsible for recording everything the mock astronauts completed on the scripted EVAs, including mock-up science data.
 EVAs, or extravehicular activities, are test experiments conducted outside a spacecraft.
-The EVAs at the Potrillo volcanic field were done by mock astronauts to help Artemis mission astronauts communicate with mission control.
+The EVAs at the Potrillo Volcanic Field were done by mock astronauts to help Artemis mission astronauts communicate with mission control.

 ![Ben Feist at the Potrillo volcanic field, New Mexico.
 April 2022.
 Photo by Melanie Formosa.](../../static/images/4a3.jpg "Ben Feist at the Potrillo volcanic field, New Mexico.
 April 2022.
 Photo by Melanie Formosa.")

 <figcaption class="rr-caption" align="center">Ben Feist at the Potrillo volcanic field, New Mexico.
 April 2022.
 Photo by Melanie Formosa.</figcaption>

 After gathering the scientific data in the field, Feist focused on putting it all into a contextual replay system, like CODA.